 Unfortunately, it is also a busy time for those who take advantage of the increased transactions through fraud and identity theft.
-In 2016, a record 15.4 million Americans were victims of this crime, an increase of two million from 2015.2
+Consider the results of Javelin's 2019 Identity Fraud Study

 However, there are ways you can protect yourself, your identity and your accounts during this holiday season.
 Below are a few tips to make sure your information is secure:

 Your credit score is more accessible today than ever before, through a number of different sources.
 For example, Truliant offers its members a No-Cost Credit Review that examines their credit score with one of our Member Service Representatives, and discovers ways to improve and correct their report.

 Many credit card companies also offer credit reviews as a part of their standard service.
 Monitoring your credit will let you know if any accounts have been opened in your name, including credit cards, bank accounts and auto loans, among others.
 Regular monitoring can help you avoid identity theft and allow you to repair any mistakes on your credit.

 While the days of balancing a checkbook are quickly becoming a thing of the past, most of us still keep up with our purchases and expenditures on a regular basis.
 New technology has given us access to this information at the touch of a finger.
 Almost all financial institutions offer online banking and mobile apps to their customers.